How much wisdom do you have about wisdom teeth?

 What Happens If You Never Get Your Wisdom Teeth Pulled Out?

 If you need to remove your wisdom teeth and don’t, your bite may become misaligned.
 Severe mouth pain is another possible result.
-Plus, the risk of infection also increases, especially if your wisdom teeth are impacted.
+Plus, the risk of infection also increases, especially if you have impacted wisdom teeth.

 So what happens depends on an individual’s teeth alignment and configuration and whether their wisdom teeth are impacted.
 If there’s no effect on existing teeth alignment and the wisdom teeth aren’t impacted, there is no pressing need to have wisdom teeth taken out.